 Why do Key Medium choose to be sustainable and why is that part of our branding, our message, and our beliefs?

-We are part of Philadelphia’s Sustainable Business Network which aims to build a greener and more just community with a thriving economy.
-We also give back our time to non-profits through our Coding for Causes program, through which we have supported WINC, Philadelphia Works, Philly Food Finder, and many other organizations in alignment with United Nations Sustainable Development Goals (SDGs).
+We give back our time to non-profits through our Coding for Causes program, through which we have supported WINC, Philadelphia Works, Philly Food Finder, and many other organizations in alignment with United Nations Sustainable Development Goals (SDGs) to guide our purpose-driven web design and marketing work.

 All of these organizations aim to give back to the community to whether it’s providing food for people in need, supporting community gardens, encouraging sustainable and safe alternate transportation (Bicycle Coalition), helping those with disabilities find employment, or empowering young women to go into non-traditional careers.
 Through our purpose-driven marketing and support of these organizations, we meet our aims to create a better community and be part of the world’s solutions not its problems.